Become a Vendor at Goat Expo Value Added Vendor Day & Trade Show

 - Platinum Precision Clipping

 Our Vendors for 2026 are signing up and coming in.
-Check it out and keep up with what’s happening this year at Goat Expo and the Value Added Vendor Days.
+Check it out and keep up with what’s happening this year at Goat Expo and the Greatest of All Time Vendor Days.
 Vendors will be updated as they enter, prior to the event week.

 Vendor Application: